mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 - load balancer information
 - min/max capacity and initial capacity

+Launch Template and Launch Configuration are generally similar except for the following items,

+- Launch Template allows for multiple versioning (e.g. base template and derivatives)
+- Launch Template have access to newer AMIs
+- Launch Template allows ASG to launch mixed Sport and On-Demand instances

 Besides ELB, ASG can scale based on CloudWatch Alarms e.g. average CPU.
 The metric is computed for overall ASG instance.

+> note default healthcheck is not ELB when the group's healthcheck is set to
+> EC2

 #### Scaling Policies